ANALYTIC NUMBER THEORY

 Chapter 0 of the course notes (see below) gives an overview of what will be used during the course.
-We will not discuss the contents of Chapter 0 and they will not be examined, but you are supposed to be familiar with the theorems mentioned in Chapter 0.
+We will not discuss the contents of Chapter 0 and they will not be examined, but you are supposed to be familiar with the theorems and concepts discussed in Chapter 0.

-The first part of the course is about prime number theory.
+The first part of the course, taught by Jan-Hendrik, is about prime number theory.

 and more generally, the prime number theorem for arithmetic progressions.